Lawrence Osborne: Reception

 The Glass Kingdom was published in 2020 and was included in the New York Times Notable 100 Books of 2020.
 It was also reviewed at length in a profile of the author by John Gray in The New Statesman.

+A novel On Java Road, set in Hong Kong, appeared with Random House in August 2022 to enthusiastic reviews on both sides of the Atlantic.
+It was named as a recommended book by Molly Young in the New York Times.
+A collection of short stories, Burning Angel, appeared a year later in 2023 and was selected as a New Statesman "Book of the Year 2023."

 Films

 As reported by The Hollywood Reporter, Osborne sat on the jury of the 2017 Macau Film Festival.

 The screen version of The Forgiven was announced at Cannes in 2018 with director John Michael McDonagh and Ralph Fiennes, Jessica Chastain and Matt Smith attached.
 Shooting began in Morocco in February 2020 and was completed in September of that year.
-The film was shown at a Gala opening at the 2021 Toronto Film Festival and will be shown at the Tribeca Festival in 2022 prior to its US release with Focus and Roadside.
-Beautiful Animals, to be set in Greece, is currently in development with Anonymous Content and Endeavour and The Glass Kingdom has been acquired by Apple for development as a limited series.
-"The Ballad of a Small Player" is also currently in development with Curzon.
+The film was shown at a Gala opening at the 2021 Toronto Film Festival and was shown at the Tribeca Festival in 2022 prior to its US release with Focus and Roadside.

+Set in Macau, Ballad of a Small Player was shot in summer 2024 in both Macau and Hong Kong.
+Directed by Edward Berger, starring Colin Farrell, Tilda Swinton and Fala Chen, the film was released by Netflix in 2025.

 In June 2020 it was announced by both Variety and The Hollywood Reporter that Osborne will script and co-produce the film adaptation of Jon Swain's 1997 Vietnam war memoir River of Time in conjunction with Indochina Productions.

-A novel On Java Road, set in Hong Kong, will appear with Random House in August 2022 and a collection of short stories, Burning Angel, will be published in 2023.
+His script "Solstice" is currently in development, to be shot in Mongolia.

+"On Java Road" is currently being produced as a feature film with Anonymous Content.
+His novel "Children of Wolves," set in Istanbul, is scheduled for publication in 2026.

+Osborne is a voting member of the European Film Academy.

+Om May 2025 Deadline announced the creation of JAVA ROAD, a production company formed by Osborne and producers Mike Goodridge of Good Chaos and Nicholas Simon of Indochina Productions and based in London and Asia.